shinyoungyou/user-docs/docs/pages/code.md

 # Editing Code Efficiently in VS Code
 In this section, we will talk about editing code efficiently in VS Code.
-This guide shows how to make your HTML and CSS editing faster and smarter using features like multi-cursor, and other powerful editing tools.
+This guide shows how to make your HTML editing faster and smarter using features like multi-cursor, and other powerful editing tools.
 These tips will help you save time, reduce repetitive work, and focus on more creative and meaningful tasks in your web design projects.

 ## Using Multi-Cursor for Faster Code Editing